 - 11.1.
 Standing committees shall be committees established to consider and report on all bills, petitions, resolutions, budgets, and any other matters referred to such committees. - 11.2.
-The composition of the standing committees shall be as follows: - (1) The membership of each standing committee, including the designation of the chair and vice-chair shall be provided for by resolution, provided, however, that the composition of the committee shall be on a proportional basis with the members of the majority party designating the chair, vice-chair, and majority party members, and the members of the minority party designating the minority party members. - (2) A majority or minority member shall serve as a member of a standing committee or committees under one major program area in Bracket A and one major program area in Bracket B: Bracket A Education; Justice & Consumer Protection; Fiscal Management; and Legislative Management; Bracket B Human Services; Physical Resources; Economic Development; and Government Resources & Public Safety. - (3) The Speaker and Vice Speaker shall be ex officio members of each committee without vote; provided that the Vice Speaker shall serve as a voting member of the Committee on Legislative Management. - 11.3.
+The composition of the standing committees shall be as follows: - (1) The membership of each standing committee shall be appointed by the Speaker.
+The respective chairs and vice-chairs of each standing committee shall be appointed by the Speaker; - (2) The membership of each standing committee, including the designation of the chair and vice-chair shall be provided for by resolution, provided, however, that the composition of the committee shall be on a proportional basis with the members of the majority party designating the chair, vice-chair, and majority party members, and the members of the minority party designating the minority party members; and - (3) The Speaker and Vice Speaker shall be ex officio members of each committee without vote; provided that the Vice Speaker shall serve as a voting member of the Committee on Legislative Management. - 11.3.
 The chair of each standing committee shall call and preside over all standing committee meetings; determine the order of deliberations on bills, resolutions, and other matters over which the standing committee as a whole retains jurisdiction; coordinate the scheduling of meetings and public hearings of the standing committee and assure that such schedules and agendas are posted or distributed as required by these Rules; establish guidelines to coordinate the flow of work to assure that directions of the House are fulfilled; supervise the work of the committee staff; and supervise the maintenance and disposition of the records of proceedings of the standing committee.
 The vice-chair shall, at the request of the chair, assist the chair in the performance of any duties.
 The vice-chair shall perform the duties of the chair in the chair's absence.